CBI condoles death of its former chief Rajendra Shekhar | Law-Order

 - India

-The former CBI chief who died at a hospital in Jaipur is survived by his wife, three sons and a daughter.
-Shekhar, who started his CBI stint as SP (Jaipur branch) in 1972 on deputation, went on to lead the agency as its 11th director from January 11, 1990, to December 14, 1990, before he was sent back by the then Chandra Shekhar-led government.
+Shekhar, who started his CBI stint as SP (Jaipur branch) in 1972 on deputation, went on to lead the agency as its 11th director from January 11, 1990 to December 14, 1990, before he was sent back by the then Chandra Shekhar-led government.
 He also held the position of Director General of Police in Rajasthan before retiring from service in 1992.
-An alumnus of Mayo College, Ajmer, and St Stephen's College in Delhi, where he met his future wife, Shekhar was an accomplished writer who penned his books in English and Hindi. ''The Officers and all ranks of Central Bureau of Investigation deeply mourn the sad demise of Rajendra Shekhar, former Director, CBI and pray to the Almighty to provide the family strength, succour and fortitude to bear with this tragedy,'' a statement from the probe agency said on Tuesday.
+An alumnus of Mayo College, Ajmer and St Stephen's College in Delhi, where he met his future wife, Shekhar was an accomplished writer who penned his books in English and Hindi. ''The Officers and all ranks of Central Bureau of Investigation deeply mourn the sad demise of Rajendra Shekhar, former Director, CBI and pray to the Almighty to provide the family strength, succour and fortitude to bear with this tragedy,'' a statement from the investigation agency said on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)